 Theatre fans, get your popcorn (and wine!) ready!
-Giles Terera and the Shaftesbury Theatre will be hosting a free online concert on 15 July in honour of Harry Gabriel who will be celebrating his 40th anniversary as a Stage Door Keeper this year.
+Giles Terera and the Shaftesbury Theatre will be hosting a free online concert on Official London Theatre’s YouTube channel at 7.30pm on 15 July in honour of Harry Gabriel who will be celebrating his 40th anniversary as a Stage Door Keeper this year.
 With songs and stories and performances from some of your fave West End stars, it’s going to be truly epic!

 For anyone who hasn’t met Harry, let’s just say he’s a true West End legend.
 So much so that in 2017, he was awarded an inaugural Be Inspired Award at the Olivier Awards after being nominated by his family and friends for his commitment to inspiring others through his love of theatre in his personal and professional life.

 His journey into the world of theatre began in 1980 when he started working at the Shaftesbury Theatre as part of the Front of House team.
 A few years later, he became a Stage Door Keeper and today, he is the first face seen by every performer and staff member entering the building in the evenings.

 Hello Harry! – A Celebration of 40 Years at Stage Door Online Concert will see performers from across the West End and beyond coming together to celebrate his incredible career and the thousands of lives he has touched over the years.
 It is also a celebration of the history of Shaftesbury Theatre and the important role it has played in the West End.

 The online concert will feature songs and stories from shows that have been staged at the Shaftesbury Theatre over the last 40 years, starting off with Hello Dolly!, the first show of 1980, all the way to the present day with & Juliet.